Mexican Service Medal

-The Mexican Service Medal is an award of the United States military for service in Mexico from 1911 to 1919.
+The Mexican Service Medal was an award of the United States military for service in Mexico from 1911 to 1919.

 History

 The Mexican Service Medal awarded by the Army was established by General Orders of the United States War Department on December 12, 1917.
 The Navy's Mexican Service Medal was established by Navy Department General Orders Number 365 on February 11, 1918, as amended by Navy Department General Orders No. 464 of April 27, 1919.
-The Mexican Service Medal recognizes those servicemen who performed military service against Mexican forces between the dates of April 12, 1911 and June 16, 1919.
+The Mexican Service Medal recognizes those servicemen who performed military service against Mexican forces between April 12, 1911 and June 16, 1919.

 To be awarded the Mexican Service Medal, a serviceman was required to perform military duty during the time period of eligibility and in one of the following military engagements.